SimiaCryptus/intellij-aicoder/docs/prompt_documentation.md

 The `RedoLast` action enhances the AI Coder experience in IntelliJ by providing a straightforward mechanism to redo the last performed action.
 By integrating with the IntelliJ action system and utilizing the `retry` map for tracking actions, it offers a seamless way for developers to manage their AI-assisted coding changes.

-# generic\ReplaceOptionsAction.kt
+# generic\ReplaceWithSuggestionsAction.kt

-The `ReplaceOptionsAction` class, part of the `com.github.simiacryptus.aicoder.actions.generic` package, extends the functionality of `SelectionAction<String>` to provide a mechanism for suggesting text replacements within an IDE environment.
+The `ReplaceWithSuggestionsAction` class, part of the `com.github.simiacryptus.aicoder.actions.generic` package, extends the functionality of `SelectionAction<String>` to provide a mechanism for suggesting text replacements within an IDE environment.
 This class is designed to interact with a virtual API to generate text suggestions based on the context of the selected text in the editor.
 The core functionality revolves around generating suggestions for replacing a selected piece of text with alternatives, potentially improving or altering the code or documentation in meaningful ways.

 #### Key Components and Logic